lundqvistr/manual_medfak_research_data/manual.md

 ### For whom is this document written
 The authors of the present document have extensive experience from working as biostatisticians.
 We have all seen many examples of data files structured in a way that have been demanding for both ourselves and the users.
 Usually, a typical basic course of biostatistics does not cover the aspects we aim at here, namely how to set up a good data structure, despite this being a fundamental part of analysing data.

-Data is stored in different forms and for different purposes.
+Research data is stored in different forms and for different purposes.
 Some forms are suited for tasks such as follow-up of individual patients in their daily care.
 Then the use of the file can be simplified by using a "visual layout", colors, bold text or the like.
 The goal is in this case usually to collect and use data for each individual, not to calculate summaries such as means for several individuals.

 Another purpose is research where the goal is to summarize important aspects of the individual records, and where data on individuals usually is not important.
 This latter kind of use most often requires a layout for the data which is different from the fo mer one.
 Here we are concerned with this latter use.